eltel/G/README.md

 ### Setting Up

 * Clone this repo
+* Make sure you've installed the latest version of mongodb and node.js
 * Do `npm install` or 'yarn install' to install dependencies
 * Make sure you've installed create-react-app locally if none is available run 'npm install -g create-react-app'

 ### Running The App